selaux/miner-dashboard/README.md

 ## Changelog

+#### 0.1.2
+- improves stability when public apis are not available or return erronous responses

 #### 0.1.1
 - fixes #1: crash when log interval of cg/bfgminer is set to something else then 5min
 - fixes #2: crash when cg/bfgminer does not send full payload in a single packet